AudioBible/KJV/README.md

 **ISAIAH 40:22:** It is he that sitteth upon the circle of the earth, and the inhabitants thereof are as grasshoppers; that stretcheth out the heavens as a curtain, and spreadeth them out as a tent to dwell in:

 #### God is so kind that it is impossible to imagine His unbounded kindness.

-**PSALMS 47:7:** For God is the King of all the earth: sing ye praises with understanding.

 **PSALMS 147:5:** Great is our Lord, and of great power: his understanding is infinite.